 www.fairmont-san-francisco.com

 One of the hottest local spots for New Year’s Eve dining is the Fairmont San Francisco atop Nob Hill.
-However, you should not waste any time making reservations to dine at the hotel’s famous Laurel Court Restaurant & Bar.
-That’s because, like its Christmas buffets, may sell out well in advance.
+However, it would be best not to waste time making reservations to dine at the hotel’s famous Laurel Court Restaurant & Bar.
+That’s because, like its Christmas buffets, it may sell out well in advance.
 For New Year’s Eve, you can also enjoy a family-style dinner for $139 for adults and $89 for children under 12.
-Fortunately, there are many time slots still available, therefore the Fairmont is one of your best choices at the present time.
-If that’s not enough, you can instead make first seating dinner reservations at the iconic Tonga Room & Hurricane Bar.
-But in this case, you’ll have a smaller amount of reservation options.
+Fortunately, many time slots are still available; therefore, the Fairmont is one of your best choices.
+If that’s not enough, you can make first-seating dinner reservations at the iconic Tonga Room & Hurricane Bar instead.
+But in this case, you’ll have fewer reservation options.

 Greens